ritkat/Non-spiking-toolbox/README.md

 # Non-spiking-toolbox
-accuracy vs individual electrodes accuracy vs individual features accuracy for genetic search accuracy for all features and electrodes
+accuracy vs individual electrodes // accuracy vs individual features // accuracy for genetic search // accuracy for all features and electrodes //

+## Figures